 |District Project Officer|

 |State Project Director|

 SMF: SMF reflects upon the status of various indicators influencing the quality of school education.

-SMCF: The SMCF provides information on perception of SMC members about the functioning of school.
+SMCF: The SMCF provides information on the perception of SMC members about the functioning of the school.

 BMF: Part I of BMF provides consolidated information of all schools in the block collected through SMFs.
 Part II provides consolidated information on perceptions of CRCCs.
 Part III deals with the perception of BRCC on various quality indicators in the block.